 A Resolution to Reaffirm Support for Diversity and Inclusion

-Whereas, The University of Arkansas’s commitment to diversity and inclusion has been communicated in word (via mission statement) and in action through development of initiatives and programs (i.e. Office of Inclusion, Diversity Week, Multicultural Center, etc.); and
+Whereas, The University of Arkansas’s commitment to diversity and inclusion has been communicated in word (its mission statement) and in action through development of initiatives and programs (i.e. Office of Inclusion, Diversity Week, Multicultural Center, etc.); and

-Whereas, Chancellor Joseph Steinmetz, has provided a strategic plan build through meetings with many programs and centers, students, faculty and staff.
+Whereas, Chancellor Joseph Steinmetz, has set out eight guiding principles for the University, one of which is enriching campus diversity inclusion a strategic plan build through meetings with many programs and centers, students, faculty and staff.
 From which eight guiding priorities have been formed, with one of them being the enrichment of Campus Diversity and Inclusion; and

 Whereas, it is evident that a rich array of diversity exists within the campus community of students, faculty and staff at The University of Arkansas, and Fayetteville at large.
 The University’s increasingly diverse student body continues to bring a range of backgrounds, perspectives, and needs to our campus; and